The Best Modern Sci-Fi Books

 The story follows an officer named John Perry and it’s an adventure story first, so don’t worry about getting bogged down in all those high-minded concepts.
-But Scalzi weaves is ideas in effortlessly in a confident, easy to read narrative.
+But Scalzi weaves his ideas effortlessly into a confident, easy-to-read narrative.
 Old Man’s War is a fantastic sci-fi book.

 The Commonwealth Saga | published 2002 – 2010

 Books Written By: Peter F. Hamilton